 NYIT College of Osteopathic Medicine operates two primary care centers in New York.
 The on-campus facility in Old Westbury, N.Y. is known as the Academic Health Care Center and the facility in Central Islip, N.Y. is called the Family Health Care Center.
 These centers are staffed by faculty from NYITCOM.
-The Academic Health Care Center provides clinical services geared towards students, faculty, staff and their family members, in addition to the general community.
+The Academic Health Care Center provides clinical services geared toward students, faculty, staff, and their family members, in addition to the general community.
 These services include Family Medicine, Internal Medicine, Osteopathic Medicine, Neurology, Genetic Counseling, Psychology, Acupuncture, Breast Health Services, Physical Therapy, Occupational and Speech Therapy.
 In addition, the Academic Health Care Center also houses the Adele Smithers Parkinson's Disease Treatment Center and the newly formed Center for Sports Medicine.
-In Central Islip, the Family Health Care Center was relocated to a new location at 267 Carleton Avenue in May 2011.
-The Family Health Care Center provides primary care including pediatrics for the student body, faculty, staff and the community.
+In Central Islip, the Family Health Care Center provides primary care, including pediatrics, for the student body, faculty, staff, and the community.

 The Adele Smithers Parkinson's Disease Treatment Center provides innovative comprehensive treatment, promotes community awareness and Parkinson's disease education, fosters scientific studies and medical research, and perhaps most importantly, helps patients achieve and maintain the best quality of life possible while coping with their disease.

-The mission of the Center for Sports Medicine is to deliver high quality and personalized care in order to prevent injury, optimize performance and provide wellness guidance and support.
+The mission of the Center for Sports Medicine is to deliver high-quality and personalized care in order to prevent injury, optimize performance, and provide wellness guidance and support.
 New equipment in the Sports Medicine Center allows for evaluation of body composition, metabolic testing, bone density and fracture risk, lean muscle mass, adipose and visceral fat percentages, as well as the maximal rate of oxygen consumption.